michaelzhou999/logging-profiling/README.md

 Project Structure
 -----------------

-The project is entirely managed by Maven, structured as follows which should be self-explanatary:
+The project is managed by Maven, structured as follows which should be self-explanatary:
 - Project "common" contains common classes other projects depend on
 - Project "log4jv1-native" tests LOG4J version 1 via native API